MadhumithaKolkar/ML-invisibility_Cloak/README.md

-Invisibility Cloak : Madhumitha Kolkar
+Invisibility Cloak :

+Created by Madhumitha Kolkar

 This is a Computer Vision based project coded using Python.
 Inspired by Harry Potter's invisibility cloak, this project is a modern day tech recreation of what every 90s kid grew up wanting.